-I first got to know Karr as my mother’s significant other (they never married) almost 14 years ago.
+I first got to know Karr as my mother’s significant other (they never married) in the summer of 2002.
 I remember him coming down to Carrboro, NC for my son’s second birthday after I had been accepted into law school.
 I remember being incredibly impressed with how much he still loved the practice of law as a 72-year old trial lawyer.
 And even more impressed with how he threw himself into celebrating a 2-year-old’s birthday.
 My mother and son share the same birthday – and the next year we were in Paris for my summer job.
 Karr and my mother came over for a month to celebrate.
 Paris with John Karr was a real treat – he found the best restaurants you never heard of.
 I don’t think I’ve ever had a bad meal with Karr.

 There are so many moments and so many memories.
 After I became a lawyer myself, Karr became a great mentor – his patience was impressive.
 I will miss him.
 My children will miss him.
 My wife will miss him.
 But we were so very lucky to have known him.

 I include his firm bio below for anyone who is interested.